Dazegambler/UltraKit/README.md

 # ULTRAKIT
 A toolkit that can be used to add custom content to ULTRAKILL, such as custom weapons or spawnable objects.

-Comes installed with a physgun and gravity gun to play with!

 # Installation
 ### WARNING: THIS MOD IS IN AN EXPERIMENTAL PHASE, AND MAY ACCIDENTALLY MESS WITH YOUR GAME INSTALLATION!
 PLEASE ONLY INSTALL IT IF YOU ARE WILLING TO TAKE THIS RISK